ode-cleb/ode-cleb/README.md

-Hi there 👋 I'm Ombeline, an aspiring cybersecurity engineer and 42 student.
+Hi there 👋 I'm Ombeline, an aspiring informatics engineer and 42 student.

 # About Me

-I'm a quick learner passionate about programming, AI, and VR.
-Currently diving deep into C and cybersecurity through project-based learning at 42.
+I'm a quick learner passionate about programming, AI, VR and cybersecurity.
+Currently diving deep into C and C++ through project-based learning at 42.

 When I'm not coding, you can find me singing, learning languages, or exploring Japanese culture.